SpongeUK/adapt-contrib-boxmenu/README.md

-adapt-contrib-boxMenu
+adapt-lockedBoxMenu
 =====================

-A simple contributed menu based upon a grid system
+A simple contributed menu based upon a grid system, with additional sequential locking of incompleted Articles.